appveyor/website/src/docs/getting-started-with-appveyor-for-linux.md

 or if you don't use `appveyor.yml` select `ubuntu` image on **Environment** tab of AppVeyor project settings.

 > You can also put project configuration in `.appveyor.yml` dot-file in the root of your repo.
 AppVeyor searches repo for `appveyor.yml` first and then for `.appveyor.yml`.

-When a new build is enqueued for `ubuntu` image it will take around 2-3 minutes to provision and boot a fresh VM for your build as during the beta `ubuntu` builds are running on Google Compute Cloud with no pre-heated instances.
-Please check [Build environment](https://www.appveyor.com/docs/build-environment/#build-clouds) article for more information about build clouds and their characteristics.

 ## Build configuration basics